HorizenOfficial/horizen-docs/docs/2-migration/01-overview.md

 Smart contracts, ZEN balances locked in smart contracts and stakes delegated by smart contracts will **not** be migrated: if you have any ZEN locked in a smart contract, be sure to move it before the migration day.

 - For **ZEND Mainchain**: the migration will cover all $ZEN funds locked in UTXOs of type PayToPubKeyHash (single address) or  PayToScriptHash Multisig (multisig address).
 Note: we have estimated that 99% of current UTXOs are part of these groups.<br/>
 A simple manual claim of the funds will be required because the address format on the two chains is different (Bitcoin-format in the old Horizen chain, Ethereum format in the new Horizen chain).
-An automatic migration like the one from EON can't be performed here, because the on-chain UTXO structure does not track the original key/address owning it, making it impossible an automatic mapping between old and new addresses.
+An automatic migration like the one from EON can't be performed here, because the on-chain UTXO structure does not track the original key/address owning it, making it impossible a mapping between old and new addresses.

 ## Overview of the process